Bristol University (California)

-Bristol University was a private university established in the city of Anaheim, California, United States, in 1991 as Kensington College.
-It became a university in 2011, and was renamed Bristol University.
+Bristol University was a private university in Anaheim, California.
+It was established in 1991 as Kensington College.
+It became a university in 2011 and was renamed Bristol University.
+It closed in 2017 after several years of financial challenges.

 History

 Bristol was founded in Santa Ana as Kensington College in 1991.
 In 2009, the school initiated an MBA program.
 In 2011, the school moved to Anaheim and was renamed Bristol University.
 The first graduating class of Bristol was in 2014.

+In November 2014 Bristol University was sued by its recruitment firm.
+In April 2017, Bristol University lost its lawsuit as a result of two of its representatives, Gene A. Raltz and Lourdes Cruz, admitting to lying under penalties of perjury, leaving Bristol University with a guilty verdict and ordered to pay a significant sum which lead them to file for bankruptcy in 2017.

 In April 2015, the US Department of Education placed Bristol on a program called Heightened Cash Monitoring, which delays cash payments to universities because they were out of compliance with distance learning regulations.
 In September 2015, the Department of Education informed Bristol they were no longer eligible to participate in federal financial aid programs, because the school disclosed a material change in ownership twenty five days late.